dribnet/purvs/README.md

 ## MDDN 242 2021 Assignment 2

-I have decides to go with this colour background as it complemets the letters without stealing focus.
+I have designed my default letter to resemmble an exclamation point.